-- With SVN, each software file is tracked, including any edits to the files.
+- With Git, each software file is tracked, including any edits to the files.
 And thus, your changes are merged into the update.

-Context: you are taking over a Tiki site which was installed by FTP, and you now want to use SVN for easy future upgrades.
-You may also have some modified files, and via FTP, it's time consuming to manage this.
+Context: you are taking over a Tiki site that was installed by FTP, and you now want to use Git for easy future upgrades.
+You may also have some modified files, and via FTP, it's time-consuming to manage this.

 We assume you are familiar with Get code.

 - document root: /var/www/virtual/tikiconvert.docker/html

 1. Create a folder to place your backups

 eval $(sed -n '/^\$/s/^\$//p' html/db/local.php) mysqldump -u$user_tiki \ -p$pass_tiki \ -h$host_tiki $dbs_tiki \ | gzip > backup/$dbversion_tiki.sql.gz